rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-20-59e0548b1d2eca3a-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - SUDAL
 - BRAHINFRA
 - INDIAFIN
-- INDIANIVESH
+- INDIANVSH
 - NRAGARWAL
 tags:
-- surveillance
 - encumbrance
-- promoter-pledge
-- SAST
-- SEBI-regulation
-- ASM
 - risk-management
+- sast
+- sebi-regulation
+- surveillance
 title: Measure in respect of companies with high Promoter as well as non-Promoter Encumbrance as per Reg.
 28(3) of SEBI (SAST) Regulation 2011
 ---